Vax-Before-Travel Vaccines

 Urinary Track Infection Vaccine and Treatments

-Uromune™ Urinary Tract Infection (UTI) inactivated, oral spray vaccine is approved in various countries.
+Uromune™ Urinary Tract Infection (UTI) inactivated, oral spray vaccine is approved in various countries in 2025.

 Pivya™ antibacterial tablet is approved for female adults with uncomplicated UTIs in Europe.